I'm an artist, writer and ponderer, working in Stirchley, a suburb of Birmingham in the North West of Eurasia.

 - Walkspace – an art-walking collective.

-- Loaf – I work at Stirchley's finest bakery and cookery school and am working on the Stirchley Co-operative Development project.
+- Loaf – I work at Stirchley's finest workers co-op bakery and am working on the Stirchley Co-operative Development project.

 - Photo School – I teach photography and run photo walks in Birmingham.
 (On hold during the pandemic.)